stephpena/dont_fret/README.md

 ## Thank You

 A quick thank you to Galvanize instructors and my fellow classmates for all of their help on this project.
-It was completed in two works as my capstone and I could not have done it without them.
+It was completed in two weeks as my capstone and I could not have done it without them.
 Also thanks to anyone who is reading this and checking out my project.

 ## The Problem